-Note: As an exception for 2023, the winning ECL Teams from the Junior team divisions (Cheerleading Elite Junior and Team PC Pom Junior) will be allowed to choose between competing in the respective Youth (Cheerleading Advanced Youth and Team PC Youth) or Junior division (Cheerleading Elite Junior and Team PC Pom Junior).
+Note: Special rules apply for Performance Cheer Doubles Divisions for Junior and Senior Divisions due to the qualification through the European Cheer League (ECL).
+Doubles that have qualified through the ECL in accordance with the ECL rules of 2023 may compete with the registered athletes, even if they do not meet the age requirements.

-5. It is the sole discretion of each ICU & ECU member to decide how they select or qualify the participants for the European Cheerleading Championships (e.g. national competition, tryouts or any other selection procedure applied by the member).

-6. If any registered competitor fails to pay the registration fee for the ICU European Cheerleading Championships, the respective participant will normally not be allowed to compete.
+- 5. It is the sole discretion of each ICU & ECU member to decide how they select or qualify the participants for the European Cheerleading Championships (e.g. national competition, tryouts or any other selection procedure applied by the member). - 6.
+If any registered competitor fails to pay the registration fee for the ICU European Cheerleading Championships, the respective participant will normally not be allowed to compete.
 However, in exceptional circumstances, the ECU Board can decide that the respective competitor is allowed to compete.
-In that case, the ICU & ECU member affiliated to this competitor becomes jointly liable for the payment of the registration fee.

-7. All substitutes who have been registered to participate at the ICU European Cheerleading Championships are considered members of the team and therefore have to comply with the rulebook as well and are equally eligible to all benefits that the team is entitled to.

-8. Personal Data Protection: All teams must comply with all data protection principles, including acquiring the consent of each member of a team they register to the ICU European Cheerleading Championships for the transfer of their data to ECU and the event organizer as third parties for the purposes necessary for event registration.

-9. COVID-19 / Health Precautions & Guidelines: All teams must also comply with the health requirements and guidelines of their local respective government health authorities prior to any preparation (e.g., team meetings, practices, etc.) for the ICU European Cheerleading Championships.
-ICU, ECU and the organizer will fully comply with all health policies & guidelines required by local authorities at the ICU European Cheerleading Championships and full compliance will be required of all attendees as well.
-As a potentially ever-changing situation, the ICU and ECU reserve the right to take any required measures, at any time, to assure the safety of our athletes and all attendees in relation to these championships.
+In that case, the ICU & ECU member affiliated to this competitor becomes jointly liable for the payment of the registration fee. - 7.
+All substitutes who have been registered to participate at the ICU European Cheerleading Championships are considered members of the team and therefore have to comply with the rulebook as well and are equally eligible to all benefits that the team is entitled to. - 8.
+Personal Data Protection: All teams must comply with all data protection principles, including acquiring the consent of each member of a team they register to the ICU European Cheerleading Championships for the transfer of their data to ECU and the event organizer as third parties for the purposes necessary for event registration. - 9.
+COVID-19 / Health Precautions & Guidelines: ICU, ECU and the organizer will fully comply with all health policies & guidelines required by local authorities at the ICU European Cheerleading Championships and full compliance will be required of all attendees as well.
+Should any measures be required, the ICU and ECU reserve the right to take any required measures, at any time, to assure the safety of our athletes and all attendees in relation to these championships.